Paley-Wiener theorems for a p-adic spherical variety: Bundles over tori

-This \emph{descends} to a connection on the quotient vector bundle $(T\times V)/\Gamma$ over $Y$.
-Indeed, differential operators on $Y$ are the $\Gamma$-invariant differential operators on $T$, i.e.\ those whose action on functions commutes with the action of $\Gamma$; the action of all differential operators also commutes with the action of $\GL(V)$ on sections, hence preserves $\Gamma$-invariant sections. \emph{This is the action that we will be using.}
+and moreover the action of $\mathcal D(T)$ on sections of $T\times V$ commutes with the action of $\GL(V)$.
+Thus, the subring $\mathcal D(Y)$ preserves $\Gamma$-invariant sections over $T$, which are precisely the sections of $V_\rho$ over $Y$. \emph{This is the action that we will be using.}

 For convenience we introduce a notion of \emph{flat functional} on the vector bundle with total space $E=(T\times V)/\Gamma$.
 A flat functional will be an element of the dual vector space $V^*$, thought of as a \emph{flat section of the dual of the pull-back of $E$ to $T$}.
-Thus, it is by abuse of language that we call it a ``flat functional on $E$'' since it is really a flat section of the dual vector bundle over an \'etale cover of $Y=T/\Gamma$, and not over $Y$.
-Any section $y\mapsto f_y$ of $\mathscr L$, together with a flat functional $v^*$, give rise to a function $F(f_y,v^*): t\mapsto \left<f_t,v^*\right>$ on $T$ (not on $Y=T/\Gamma$).
+It is by abuse of language that we call it a ``flat functional on $E$'' since it is really a flat section of the dual vector bundle over the \'etale cover $T$ of $Y=T/\Gamma$, \emph{not} a section over $Y$.
+Any section $y\mapsto f_y$ of $V_\rho$, together with a flat functional $v^*$, give rise to a function $F(f_y,v^*): t\mapsto \left<f_t,v^*\right>$ on $T$ (\emph{not} on $Y=T/\Gamma$).
 The action of differential operators was defined in such a way that for every section $f_y$, every flat section $v^*$ and every differential operator $D\in \mathcal D(Y)$ we have: